ronenrosenberg/3D-Rasterizer/README.md

 # CS-367-Graphics
-All of the modules from my graphics class.
-The final result being a fully functional 3D rasterizer with lighting based on the 2D rendering library FPToolkit.
+All of the modules from my graphics class, the final result being a fully functional 3D rasterizer that can display .xyz files with dynamic lighting.
+Based on the 2D rendering library FPToolkit.